 The LP60X’s solid platter is designed to minimize vibrations, and its newly redesigned headshell and tonearm base mean better tracking and reduced resonance for crystal clear playback.
 It also has a built-in preamp for line- or phono-level output, and included in the box is an RCA output cable, a 45 RPM adapter, and a hinged removable cover for keeping dust out whenever you’re not using the turntable.
 The only notable downside of the LP60X is its fixed cartridge that can’t be upgraded if you don’t happen to like it.

-U-Turn also has another fairly inexpensive model, the Orbit Plus ($289), that’s a solid choice for vinyl newbies with an extra hundred bucks to spare.
+U-Turn also has a more premium model, the Orbit Plus, that’s a solid choice for vinyl newbies with an extra hundred bucks to spare.
 It has slightly better components than the Basic, so your records will sound better, and the turntable itself will last longer.
 Who wouldn’t want that?
 Both turntables come with an impressive three-year manufacturer warranty.

 The fully manual turntable ships with a detachable RCA output cable, USB cable, AC adapter, 45 RPM adapter, felt slipmat, counterweight, and hinged dust cover you can remove during use.
 It can also convert your analog audio into digital audio via the USB output, which is great to have if you’re streaming or simply want to digitize your vinyl collection.

-Audio-Technica AT-LP120XUSB Direct-Drive Turntable (Analog & USB), Silver, Hi-Fidelity, Plays 33 -1/3, 45, and 78 RPM Records, Convert Vinyl to Digital, Anti-Skate Control, Variable Pitch Control
+Audio-Technica AT-LP120XUSB-BK Direct-Drive Turntable (Analog & USB), Fully Manual, Hi-Fi, 3 Speed, Convert Vinyl to Digital, Anti-Skate and Variable Pitch Control Black

 Best recommendation for beginner-friendly turntable.

-If you want a great turntable with a beautiful solid wood plinth, the Fluance RT81 ($249.99) is an incredible choice at this price point.
-The diamond elliptical tipped stylus tracks with precision and accuracy which, paired with the balanced aluminum S-Type tonearm, gives you stellar-sounding audio.
+If you want a great turntable with a beautiful solid wood plinth, the Fluance RT81 is an incredible choice at this price point.
+The diamond elliptical-tipped stylus tracks with precision and accuracy which, paired with the balanced aluminum S-Type tonearm, gives you stellar-sounding audio.
 The turntable even has a built-in Texas Instruments preamp, gold-plated RCA line outputs, and a ground terminal.

 The DP-300F’s diecast aluminum build is designed for smooth, vibration- and flutter-free performance.
 It also has a phono equalizer built-in to connect to an external receiver or integrated amp lacking its own phono input.